FredRISC/gem5-Cache-Thrashing-QVC-research/README.md

 ### Workloads
 *   `workloads/workload_magic_wand_1A.cpp`: Project A's self-polluted victim workload.
 It models a common image editor scenario.
 *   `workloads/barnes_hut_1A.cpp`: Project A's self-polluted victim workload.
 It runs a Barnes-Hut N-body simulation for interparticle or interstellar interactions.
 *   `workloads/Dijkstra_BFS_Server_1B.cpp`: Project B's victim workload.
 The BFS Point-of-Interest Server Victim workload.
-It runs an dijkstra's algorithm first to find the path and use BFS to server user queries.
+It first runs an dijkstra's algorithm to find the path and then uses BFS to serve user queries.
 *   `workloads/Server_VictimL1.cpp`: Same as project B but now with protected data.
 Instrumented with `m5_qvc_ctrl` to register the adjacency list headers.
 *   `workloads/saxpy_vector_aggressor.cpp`: The Aggressor workload using RISC-V Vector intrinsics.
 ---